© 2014-2019 Edwin Korver, CEO Tenfore BV – all rights reserved – MOBILE +31-(0)6-52341111

 HOW DOES IT WORK

-ROUNDMAP™ STRATEGY 360, i.e., Business Model Matrix™, emerged from constructing the customer lifecycle.
-It contains four elemental business models that describe the dynamics of any business model, throughout the ages.
+The first layer emerged from constructing the customer lifecycle, indicating that it came from a bottom-up deduction.
+It led to the formation of four elemental business models that describe the dynamics of any known business model.

 The four elemental business models, identified by Edwin Korver, each have a distinct dynamic.
 In addition to Don Peppers graphical representation of product and customer centricity, we added two new graphs, completing the series.

-To understand the level of sophistication of the ROUNDMAP™ and its components, we have created a strategic playbook, explaining the distinct dynamics of each of the four elemental business models.
+To understand the level of sophistication of the ROUNDMAP™ and its components, we have created a strategic playbook, explaining some of the most noticeable dynamics of each of the four elemental business models.